reagento/adaptix/docs/conversion/extended-usage.rst

 Recipe system implements `chain-of-responsibility <https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern>`__ design pattern.

-Let's consider the case of creating linking for the destination field.
+Let's explore the scenario of creating links for the destination field.
-Firstly, adaptix filter providers that can create linking.
+Initially, adaptix filters providers skipping that can't make linking.
-Secondly, adaptix scans the remaining recipe and applies the predicates of each provider.
+Subsequently, adaptix scans the remaining recipe and applies the predicates of each provider.
-The first match will be used, so begging providers overlap subsequent ones.
+The first match will be used, causing initial providers to potentially overlap with subsequent ones.

 Eliminating recipe duplication via ``ConversionRetort``